 A pass/fail request form may be filed at the Registrar’s Office prior to the end of the 12th week for a semester course or the 5th week of a quad course.
 (See Registrar’s Calendar for specific dates.)
 Once the 12th week (or 5th week) is past, the pass/fail option cannot be changed back to a regular letter grade option.

 Students may repeat courses in which a D or F grade is received.
 Only one course in which a C- or above is received may be repeated.
 No course shall be repeated after a subsequent course is taken (i.e. one for which the first is a prerequisite).
-Any appeal from this limit should be directed to the Petitions Subcommittee of the Educational Policies and Curriculum Committee.
+Any appeal from this limit should be requested through the Academic Petition process.
 With repeated courses, only the second grade will count in the grade point average, but the original grade and course will remain on the student's academic record.
 The Notification of a Repeated Course form is available in the Registrar’s Office.

 Any student desiring an exception to academic requirements, published deadlines, or procedural policies may submit a written academic petition to the Registrar.
 Academic Petition forms are available in the Registrar’s Office.
 A petition should contain corroborating evidence of the extenuating circumstances that would warrant an exception to policy being granted.
 Petitions may be granted or denied.